FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/routing.md

 ### Redirect to the search page

-In order to redirect all search events triggered on the homepage or other non-search pages to the product listing page the following script should be placed above the Web-Components import tag:
+In order to redirect all search events triggered on the homepage or other non-search pages to the product listing page, the following script should be placed above the FACT-Finder Web Components import tag:
 ```javascript
 document.addEventListener("ffReady", function (event) {
     const factfinder = event.factfinder;